Deliberation via Matching: Optimal Distortion Bound: Proof of

 \subsection{Bilinear Program and the Distortion of $3$}

 For the remainder of the section, we fix $\lambda^* = (3 - \sqrt{3})/2 \approx 0.634$ and $w^* = \sqrt{3}-1 \approx 0.732$, and show that the deliberation-via-matching protocol under these parameters has distortion at most $3$.
-This setting is optimal by the lower bound construction in \Cref{sec:main_lb}.
-Further, assuming parameters reduces the number and complexity of the cases we need to consider below.
+We use this setting, since the construction in \Cref{sec:main_lb} shows that all choices of $(\lambda, w)$ have worst case distortion $\geqslant 3$ for our protocol, thereby proving the optimality of $(\lambda^*, w^*)$.
+Further, assuming these parameters reduces the number and complexity of cases we need to consider below.

 We first show that this setting of parameters, combined with the tightness of the $f$ constraints implies the sizes of $\lvert AC\rvert$ and $\lvert CB\rvert$ satisfy some nice properties.
 This leads to a collection of instances that we then simplify using the convexity of the variable $Z$ and the max norms into bilinear programs with a constant number of variables, which we can easily solve via vertex enumeration.